Burst-Statistics/burst/readme.txt

 Not...yet.

 == Change log ==
+= 1.4.4 =
+* Improvement: For checking if the endpoint works, we changed file_get_contents to wp_remote_get to prevent issues with some hosts. props @ov3rfly

 = 1.4.3 =
 * Fix: Fixed an issue where the REST API would not work properly and the AJAX fallback was used.
 This has been resolved.